liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 ---
-header-id: preparing-a-new-product-server-for-data-upgrade
+header-id: preparing-a-new-sharepoint-server-for-data-upgrade
 ---

-# Preparing a New @product@ Server for Data Upgrade
+# Preparing a New @sharepoint@ Server for Data Upgrade

 [TOC levels=1-4]

-To upgrade your @product@ database, prepare a new server for hosting
+To upgrade your @sharepoint@ database, prepare a new server for hosting
-@product-ver@.
+@sharepoint-ver@.
 You'll use this server to run the database upgrade and run
-@product-ver@.
-Then you can run your production server while you're configuring a new server to host @product-ver@ exactly the way you want.
+@sharepoint-ver@.
+Then you can run your sharepointion server while you're configuring a new server to host @sharepoint-ver@ exactly the way you want.

 | **Note:** these steps can be done in parallel with any of the upgrade
 | preparation steps: planning for deprecated apps, testing upgrades on a
-| @product@ backup copy, or preparing to upgrade the @product@ database.
+| @sharepoint@ backup copy, or preparing to upgrade the @sharepoint@ database.

-Get the latest fixes for @product-ver@ by requesting an upgrade patch.
+Get the latest fixes for @sharepoint-ver@ by requesting an upgrade patch.

 ## Request an Upgrade Patch from Liferay Support (Liferay DXP only)